-Núñez de Balboa, the largest photovoltaic project in Europe
+Núñez de Balboa, the biggest photovoltaic plant in Europe

-The Iberdrola group, through its subsidiary in Spain, is building in Badajoz the Núñez de Balboa photovoltaic plant, which with 500 MWp of installed capacity and the ability to supply clean energy to 250,000 people, has become the largest in Europe.
+Iberdrola group, through its subsidiary in Spain, has built in Badajoz the Núñez de Balboa photovoltaic plant, which, with 500 MWp of installed capacity and the ability to supply clean energy to 250,000 people, has become the largest in Europe.

-Iberdrola takes a decisive step towards photovoltaic energy with the construction of the Núñez de Balboa photovoltaic plant in Usagre (Badajoz).
-The plant, which will have an installed capacity of 500 MWp (391 MW of maximum grid connection capacity) when it comes into service — scheduled for September 2020 —, will supply clean energy to 250,000 people, more than the population of Cáceres and Badajoz put together.
-These figures make this new development the biggest photovoltaic project in Europe and the largest facility of its kind undertaken by the group anywhere in the world.
+Iberdrola took a decisive step towards photovoltaic energy with the commissioning of the Núñez de Balboa photovoltaic plant in Usagre (Badajoz), the biggest in Europe.
+The plant, with an installed capacity of 500 MWp (391 MW of maximum grid connection capacity), will supply clean energy to 250,000 people, more than the population of Cáceres and Badajoz put together, avoiding the emission into the atmosphere of 215,000 tonnes of CO2 per year.

-The plant will avoid the emission of 215,000 tons de CO2 into the atmosphere each year, strengthening our commitment to mitigating global warming
+The plant will avoid the emission of 215,000 tons of CO2 into the atmosphere each year, strengthening our commitment to mitigating global warming

-Núñez de Balboa will occupy a surface area of some 1,000 hectares and produce around 832 GWh per year.
-It will have 288,000 supports on which 1,430,000 photovoltaic panels will be fitted, reaching a total weight of 12,100 tonnes.
-There will be 115 inverters — to convert the DC produced by the panels into AC suitable for use — and over 2,000 kilometres of medium and low tension cables.
-The power produced will be exported to the 400kV Bienvenida substation, located in the town of the same name.
+The project includes the development of the whole grid connection infrastructure.
+It has 115 inverters — to convert the DC produced by the panels into AC suitable for use — and over 2,000 kilometres of medium and low-tension cables.
+The power produced will be exported to the 400 kV Bienvenida substation, located in the town of the same name.

 REACTIVATION OF THE CLEAN ENERGY IN SPAIN

-The project is part of the Iberdrola plan to install another 2,000 megawatts of solar and wind power in Extremadura by 2022 — of which more than 1,300 are currently awaiting administrative approval —, thus placing this region right in the middle of its European renewable strategy.
-The announcement was made today by the group's chairman, Ignacio Galán, during the groundbreaking ceremony which saw the first solar panel installed at Núñez de Balboa.
+The project is part of Iberdrola's plan to install another 2,000 megawatts of solar and wind power in Extremadura by 2022 — of which more than 1,300 are currently awaiting administrative approval —, thus placing this region right in the middle of its European renewable strategy.
+The announcement was made by the group's chairman, Ignacio Galán, during the groundbreaking ceremony which saw the first solar panel installed at Núñez de Balboa.

 This move is the result of the company's plan to reactivate clean energy in Spain, where the company will invest €8 billion between 2018 and 2022, and commission up to 10,000 megawatts by 2030 — 3,000 of them by 2022 —.
 These actions will enable jobs to be created for 20,000 people.
 Iberdrola is the leader in energy from renewable sources in Spain, with an installed capacity of over 16,000 MW, a figure that in the world rises to about 32,000 MW, which puts its generation facilities are among the cleanest in the energy sector.

 POWER PURCHASE AGREEMENTS

-To ensure the return on investment for this macro-project, Iberdrola is negotiating private agreements with different companies to supply them long term with 100 % renewable energy from the plant in Extremadura (Spain).
-So far the company has signed Power Purchase Agreements (PPA) with three major Spanish corporations:
+To ensure the return on investment for this macro-project, Iberdrola has negotiated private agreements with different companies to supply them long term with 100 % renewable energy from the plant in Extremadura (Spain).
+So far, the company has signed Power Purchase Agreements (PPA) with three major Spanish corporations: